Claude Code, Claude Cowork, or Just Claude? Here's Which One You Actually Need

 Free tier gives you basic Claude chat with limited messages.
 No Claude Code, no Cowork.

-Pro ($20/month) gives you Claude chat with higher limits, plus access to both Claude Code and Cowork with the Sonnet model.
+Pro at $20 per month gives you Claude chat with higher limits, plus access to both Claude Code and Cowork with the Sonnet model.
 This is where most individuals should start.
-You get everything except the highest-end model and biggest usage caps.
+You get everything.

-Max ($100/month) adds the Opus model (Anthropic's most capable), 5x the usage limits of Pro, and features like longer context windows.
-Same products, just more power and capacity.
-If you're running a business on these tools, this is the tier that makes sense.
+Max at $100 per month adds the Opus model, 5x the usage limits of Pro, and features like longer context windows.
+If you are running a business on these tools, this is the tier that makes sense.

-Max ($200/month) pushes to 20x usage limits, adds Remote Control for managing Claude Code sessions from your phone, and gives you the highest priority access.
+Max at $200 per month pushes to 20x usage limits and adds Remote Control for managing Claude Code sessions from your phone.
 This is the "I live in Claude all day" tier.

-Team and Enterprise plans exist for organizations that need admin controls, SSO, and usage management across multiple seats.
-You can see all the current options on the Claude pricing page.
+Team and Enterprise plans exist for organizations that need admin controls and usage management across multiple seats.

 Real example from our agency: When a client asks "Should we run Google Ads or Meta Ads for a plumbing company in Bakersfield?"
-I don't need Claude Code or Cowork for that.
+I do not need Claude Code or Cowork for that.
 I open Claude, describe the client's situation, and get a recommendation in 30 seconds.

 When to use Claude Code

 Claude Code is the autonomous builder.
 Open it when you need something created, fixed, or deployed.
-When the task involves files on your machine and you want the AI to actually do the work instead of just telling you what to do.
+When the task involves files on your machine and you want the AI to actually do the work.

 When to use Claude Cowork

-Cowork is the deep-work desktop agent.
+Cowork is the deep work desktop agent.
 Open it when you have a complex task that involves documents, research, or analysis, but not code.
-When you want Claude Code's ability to work autonomously through multi-step projects, but you're working with documents instead of repositories.
+When you want Claude Code's ability to work autonomously through multi step projects, but you are working with documents instead of repositories.

-Real example from our agency: When we need to analyze a new client's competitive landscape, we point Cowork at their industry docs, competitor websites, and market data.
+Real example from our agency: When we need to analyze a new client's competitive landscape, we point Cowork at their industry docs, competitor data, and market research.
 It produces a competitive analysis document with citations, recommendations, and a strategy outline.
-No copy-pasting files into a chat window.
+No copy pasting files into a chat window one at a time.

 The decision tree we actually use

-After months of using all three, we've settled into a simple mental model.
-It takes about three seconds:
+After months of using all three, we settled into a simple mental model.
+It takes about three seconds.

 "Am I asking a question or doing quick work?"
 Open Claude chat.